 - an additional room (or area), where possible, for candidates to briefly warm up out of hearing of the exam room, though we cannot guarantee to provide this.

 e.
-Public Venues for Grade 6 to 8 Music Theory exams have:
+Public Venues for paper-based Music Theory exams have:

 - an exam room;